brandur/sorg/content/fragments/zombified.md

 IO.popen(...) { ... }
 ```

-This one simple mistake means that my home server is now out of comission for
+This one simple mistake means that my home server is now out of commission for
 two weeks until I can get back there to manually reboot it.
 This is one of
 about a thousand different reasons as to why I'm very keen on Rust these days.